element-hq/policies/docs/ems/terms_and_conditions.md

 Unless stated otherwise in direct agreements between the Authorised Users and the Customer (e.g. an employment contract), the Homeserver Owner can not claim intellectual property rights over rooms, message content or files Authorised Users uploaded to the Homeserver, directly or over federation or bridging.

-The Customer acknowledges and agrees that Element. have no liability of any kind should anyone Authorised Users granted access to their messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that the Users may impose on the use of their shared content.
+The Customer acknowledges and agrees that Element have no liability of any kind should anyone Authorised Users granted access to their messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that the Users may impose on the use of their shared content.

-The Customer may pre-screen Users' messages or files to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the Homeserver for any reason without notice at the discretion of either Element. or the Homeserver Owner.
+The Customer may pre-screen Users' messages or files to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the Homeserver for any reason without notice at the discretion of either Element or the Homeserver Owner.
 By posting or uploading their messages or files, Authorised Users represent and warrant that they own or otherwise control all of the intellectual property rights and other rights to their user materials as described in the Users Terms of Use, including all the rights necessary for them to post or upload said messages or files.

 Authorised Users are solely and entirely responsible for all of the messages and files that they post or otherwise submit via the Service.
 Authorised Users shall assume all risks associated with the use of said content including any reliance on the accuracy, completeness or usefulness.
 Element does not guarantee the accuracy, integrity or quality of their messages or files.

-As part of the USer Terms, Authorised Users acknowledge and agree that by accessing or using the Communication Service, they may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.
+As part of the User Terms, Authorised Users acknowledge and agree that by accessing or using the Communication Service, they may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.

 ## 3. Use of The Hosting and Communication Services